-Before the Bell: What every Canadian investor needs to know today
+What every Canadian investor needs to know today

 "With markets still heavily pricing in a rate hike at the next meeting in a couple of weeks, there is the potential for disappointment yet again today," OANDA senior market analyst Craig Erlam said in a morning note.

 Overseas, European shares were mostly lower, with bank shares among the worst performers, in part due to dovish comments from European Central Bank chief Mario Draghi.
-After being closed for a long weekend, Britain's FTSE 100 was down 0.42 per cent at 7,515.99.
-Germany's DAX was down 0.8 per cent and France's CAC 40 was off 0.66 per cent.
+After being closed for a long weekend, Britain's FTSE 100 was down 0.27 per cent.
+Germany's DAX was down 0.05 per cent and France's CAC 40 was off 0.50 per cent.

 In Asia, markets in China, Hong Kong and Taiwan markets were closed.
 Japan’s Nikkei ended down 0.02 per cent, held back by a stronger yen.